marcuswhybrow/ray-peat-rodeo/src/documents/2010-11-19-endotoxin-with-the-herb-doctors.md

 The other research shows that endotoxin alone will account for exactly those changes.
 You inject an animal with endotoxin and its estrogen—even in a male animal—will go up maybe five times higher than normal and the progesterone and testosterone fall sharply.

-!AM [23:56] So Dr Peat, in terms of endotoxin production and diet—because I know that you're very keen on the saturated fats and you've got lots of research, and there is plenty of research out there to show that the polyunsaturated fats are actually pretty bad for you—how about endotoxin and PUFA? [^pufa] Is there any increased link between the two?
+!AM [23:56] So Dr Peat, in terms of endotoxin production and diet—because I know that you're very keen on the saturated fats and you've got lots of research, and there is plenty of research out there to show that the polyunsaturated fats are actually pretty bad for you—how about endotoxin and PUFA? ^[Polyunsaturated Fatty Acids] Is there any increased link between the two?

-[^pufa]: Polyunsaturated Fatty Acids

 Yeah, they do favour the growth of many microorganisms but they also interact at every stage.
 For example, the permeability of the intestine is increased by the polyunsaturated fats.
 One of the first reactions when a cell senses the endotoxin is to produce nitric oxide and nitric oxide increases the permeability (leakiness) of the intestine.
 And if your tissues happen to be well supplied with polyunsaturated fats, the nitric oxide increases the release and amount of free fatty acids in circulation.
 And so the person who has eaten a lot of polyunsaturated fat, once a stress triggers the absorption of endotoxin, then the reaction can be much more intense.
 And those same things will trigger the release of serotonin and increase all of the inflammatory mediators and the environment of increased estrogen and decreased progesterone and testosterone will continue that like a cascade of bad effects.